cmsc388M/fall19/project3/README.md

 - Implement teleportation functionality for easy movement around your scene.
 - Add controller-based interactivity to the balls so they can be picked up and thrown.
 - Insert spatial audio effects to provide feedback based on ball interactions.
-- Create a navigational app menu to allow user to reset level or go back to intro scene (next bullet).
+- Create a main menu to allow user to restart or exit the game.
-- Build a new "intro scene" to the app using 360° photo, music, and a world-space user interface.
-- Handle scene management for switching between the scenes.
 - Build and deploy your apk file to a supported Android device and test your app in a Daydream headset.
 - Use Git to create a zip file of the your project and submit it via ELMS.